The Singles, Volume I: The Federal Years: 1956–1960

 The Singles, Volume I: The Federal Years: 1956–1960 (also known as The Federal Years: 1956–1960) is the first compilation in a series of releases by Hip-O Select Records compiling the singles of James Brown.
 This compilation features all 7" single releases, including re-issues and canceled singles.
 Most of the songs in this collection feature backing vocals by Brown's vocal group, The Famous Flames.
+It was the final release under James Brown's discography prior to his death on December 25, 2006.